apac-mcm-aiops-asset/mcm-aiops-gitops/README.md

 ## Managing OpenShift Clusters via OpenShift GitOps

 Within this asset we treat Managed Clusters as OpenShift GitOps Applications.
-This allows us to Create, Remove and Import Managed Clusters into Red Hat Advanced Cluster Manmagement via OpenShift GitOps.
+This allows us to Create, Destroy, Hibernate and Import Managed Clusters into Red Hat Advanced Cluster Manmagement via OpenShift GitOps.

+### Creating and Destroying Managed OpenShift Clusters

 Review the `Applications` layer [kustomization.yaml](0-bootstrap/single-cluster/3-apps/kustomization.yaml) to enable/disable the Clusters that will be deployed via OpenShift GitOps.